sirenard/atom-grammar-check/README.md

 # atom-grammar-check

-This atom plugin highlight the syntax and spell mistakes in your editor.
+This atom plugin highlights the syntax and spell mistakes in your editor.

 ![Small illustration](ressources/demo.png)